HL7/fetal_records/input/pagecontent/index.md

   familiar with before reading the remainder of the IG.
 There could be multiple pages for this.
 - Guidance - The Guidance pages document best practices and how to use the profiles and transactions defined in this guide for a couple of use cases.
   - [Introduction](guidance.html): This page provides an introduction of the scenario's.
-  - [Medication Request](use-case1-medication-request.html): This page provides guidance on medication requests
+  - [Medication Request](use-case1-medication-request.html): This page provides guidance on medication orders for a fetus
-  - [Result Reporting](use-case2-result-reporting.html): This page provides guidance on result reporting
+  - [Result Reporting](use-case2-result-reporting.html): This page provides guidance on reporting observations of a fetus
-  - [Data Transfer](use-case3-data-transfer.html): This page provides guidance on data transfer
+  - [Data Transfer](use-case3-data-transfer.html): This page provides guidance on communicating medical data about a fetus between two systems
 - [FHIR Artifacts](artifacts.html): Detailed descriptions and formal definitions of all FHIR artifacts defined in this guide
-- Support - The Support pages include useful links and downloads
 - [Downloads](downloads.html): Allows downloading a copy of this implementation guide and other useful information